AbhayTrivedi/Social-Media-App/README.md

 * Signup and Login
 * Create a profile.
-* Edit profile(Change Name, Profile picture, password).
+* Edit profile(Change Name, Profile picture, email).
 * Share posts.
 * Comment and Like on Posts.
 * Search other people’s profiles